-Shall there be a change to the Colorado Revised Statutes replacing partisan primary elections with an all-candidate primary election for certain federal, state, and county offices, and, in connection therewith, creating a new all-candidate primary election for U.S. Senate, U.S. House of Representatives, governor, attorney general, secretary of state, treasurer, CU board of regents, state board of education, district attorney, the state legislature, and all county offices; reducing the number of signatures required to petition onto the all-candidate primary ballot; allowing voters to rank up to four candidates for each office on their ballot, regardless of the voter's or candidates' political party affiliation; adopting a process for how the ranked votes are tallied; and advancing only the two candidates for each office who receive the highest number of votes in the final tally to the general election?
+Shall there be a change to the Colorado Revised Statutes creating new election processes for certain federal and state offices, and, in connection therewith, creating a new all-candidate primary election for U.S. Senate, U.S. House of Representatives, governor, attorney general, secretary of state, treasurer, CU board of regents, state board of education, district attorney, and the Colorado state legislature; allowing voters to vote for any one candidate per office, regardless of the voter's or candidate's political party affiliation; providing that the four candidates for each office who receive the most votes advance to the general election; and in the general election, allowing voters to rank candidates for each office on their ballot, adopting a process for how the ranked votes are tallied, and determining the winner to be the candidate with the highest number of votes in the final tally?

-Hearing April 18, 2024:

-Single subject approved (2-1, Sullivan); staff draft amended; titles set.
+Hearing April 18, 2024: Single subject approved (2-1, Sullivan); staff draft amended; titles set.
 The Board made technical corrections to the text of the initiative.
 Board members: Theresa Conley, Christy Chase, Jennifer Sullivan

-1 Unofficially captioned "Concerning the Conduct of Elections" by legislative staff for tracking purposes.
+&lt;sup>1 Unofficially captioned "Concerning the Conduct of Elections" by legislative staff for tracking purposes.
 This caption is not part of the titles set by the Board.

-Hearing adjourned 4:31 P.M.
+Hearing adjourned 3:21 P.M.